Funding your start-up

 What's on offer

-How will my application be assessed?
+How will my submission be assessed before my panel date?

-The panel will consider the following:
+The panel members will review your application and will consider the following:

 - Is the funding going to make a difference – would you be able to get started in business without it?

 - Is your business plan detailed enough to support the level of funding and business support you are applying for?